Forearm Brace

 • More easily re‑injured with similar twists or loads.

-• Compensated for by other joints or muscles, potentially shifting strain elsewhere.
+• Compensated for by other joints or muscles, which can shift strain elsewhere.

-Because forearm pain can also be due to tendonitis, nerve issues, or problems starting in the neck or shoulder, it makes sense to have persistent or severe symptoms assessed so you know exactly what is going on.
+Because forearm pain can also come from tendonitis, nerve irritation, or problems starting in the neck or shoulder, it’s sensible to have persistent or severe symptoms assessed so you know exactly what’s going on.

-In forearm sprains and strains, the main problem is that a specific section of tissue in your forearm is now sensitive to certain directions and combinations of movement, especially twisting and loaded bending.
+In forearm sprains and strains, the main issue is that a specific section of tissue in your forearm has become sensitive to certain directions and combinations of movement, especially twisting and loaded bending.

-This is where our long forearm brace, with rigid splints on both sides, can be particularly useful.
-If you centre our brace over the injured area:
+This is where the long forearm brace, with rigid splints on both sides, can be particularly useful.
+If you centre the brace over the injured area:

 • The splints make it harder to twist the forearm fully, so the radius and ulna move more as a unit and the stressed ligaments or membrane between them are not pulled as far.